Maine Rural Health Research Center

 This study will use data from the Nationwide Emergency Department Sample and information from a panel of rural emergency care experts to assess the impact of the opioid crisis on rural emergency departments.
 Findings will inform policies designed to help rural healthcare systems and communities address the growing problem of opioid abuse.

-Topics: Emergency medical services (EMS), Mental health, Substance abuse
+Topics: Emergency medical services and trauma, Mental and behavioral health, Substance use and treatment

 Rural Health Clinic Financial Performance and Productivity